meilisearch/specifications/text/0123-user-dictionary-settings-api.md

 ["J. R. R.", "J. K."]
 ```

-By adding authors names as `J. R. R.` and `J. K.` to the dictionary, Meilisearch consider them as unique words instead of splitting them in several parts.
+By adding authors' names as `J. R. R.` and `J. K.` to the dictionary, Meilisearch considers them as unique words instead of splitting them into several parts.

 ### 3.2.
 Global Settings API Endpoints Definition